 What Is the Thyroid?

 Your thyroid is a butterfly-shaped gland located at the base of your neck, at the spot where a bow tie would rest.
 It produces two hormones (thyroxine and triiodothyronine) that control your growth and metabolism.
 Everything from how quickly your body burns calories to your mood is controlled by your thyroid.
-As long as your thyroid is producing the right amount of hormones, …
+As long as …